jariarkko/arch-model-t/guidelines.md

-# Guidelines {#guidelinessect}

-As {{RFC3935}} says:

-> We embrace technical concepts such as decentralized control,
-> edge-user empowerment and sharing of resources, because those
-> concepts resonate with the core values of the IETF community.

-To be more specific, this memo suggests the following guidelines for protocol designers:
+## Checklist for Protocol Designers {#guidelinessect}

+The following topics are thought to be generally important for protocol designers to take into account:

 1. Consider first principles in protecting information and systems, rather than following a specific pattern such as protecting information in a particular way or only at a particular protocol layer.
-It is necessary to understand what components can be compromised, where interests may or may not be aligned, and what parties have a legitimate role in being a party to a specific information or a control task.
+It is necessary to understand what assets there are, what components can be compromised, where interests may or may not be aligned, and what parties have a legitimate role in being a party to a specific information or a control task.

-1. Consider how you depend on infrastructure.
-For any protocol directly or indirectly dependent on infrastructure like DNS or BGP, analyse potential outcomes in the event that the relevant infrastructure has been compromised.
-Such attacks occur in the wild. {{DeepDive}}

-1. Protocol endpoints are commonly no longer executed on what used be understood as a host system.  {{StackEvo}} The web and Javascript model clearly  differs from traditional host models, but so do many server-side deployments, thanks to virtualisation.
-At protocol design time assume that all endpoints will be run in virtualised environments where co-tenants and (sometimes) hypervisors are adversaries, and then analyse such scenarios.

-1. Once you have something, do not pass it onto others without serious consideration.
+1. Once you have an asset, do not pass it onto others without serious consideration.
 In other words, minimize information passed to others to guard against the potential compromise of that party.
 As recommended in
 {{RFC6973}} data minimisation and additional encryption can be helpful - if